DPI Goal: A Strong Early Childhood Community in Wisconsin

 - The EC community also works to create inclusive educational environments for young children with disabilities, in partnership with the federal Office of Special Education Programs.

 - Screening and assessment brings health care and mental health into the partnership.

 - The importance of early childhood as an economic investment, brings business and philanthropy to our early childhood table of collaborators.

 - Wisconsin Early Childhood Integrated Data System (ECIDS) Project: This project is an important collaborative effort to share data between three State of Wisconsin departments (the Department of Public Instruction, the Department of Children and Families, and the Department of Health Services).
-The goal of this data-sharing effort is to broaden the base of information about pre-school children and to link that early childhood data to the existing K-12 data, enhancing the longitudinal picture.
-To learn more, please take a look at Wisconsin Early Childhood Integrated Data System Project
+The goal of this data-sharing effort is to integrate information about the youngest children in Wisconsin.
+To learn more, please take a look at Wisconsin Early Childhood Integrated Data System.